 gmail [dot] com

-A peek at the Uptown’s history through a student documentary film!
+This is a peek at the Uptown’s history through the only film dedicated to the Uptown’s story.
 What happens when a building slips through a crack in time?
 This film explores the history of the Uptown and why the biggest and arguably most elaborate movie theatre in the country has been left vacant for more than 40 years.
-The 2006 documentary “Uptown: Portrait of a Palace” explores the history of the theatre with old and recent film footage and interviews with historians, neighbors and key players in the restoration effort.
+The 2006 documentary “Uptown: Portrait of a Palace” explores the story of the theatre with vintage and more recent film footage and interviews with historians, neighbors and key players in the restoration effort.
 It won “Best Documentary” at the 11th annual Flicker Fest.

 ― Michael Bisberg & John Pappas